These simple, 3 Ingredient Creamsicle Ice Cream Floats are my favorite way to cool down on a hot summer day!

 Instead, when you encounter a pregnant woman, stick to the script above and then hand her a Creamsicle Float.
 She may still cry, but it’ll be the good kind of tears.

-When Ohio’s doling out it’s hottest, muggiest days, I crave nothing but ice cream floats.
+When Ohio’s doling out it’s hottest, muggiest days, I crave nothing but ice cream floats (and the occasional Orange Julius).
 I would eat them for breakfast, lunch, and dinner if I didn’t have another human inside me for which I feel some sense of nutritional responsibility.
 My family has been making these 3 Ingredient Creamsicle Floats for years, and they have totally been hitting the spot this summer.